innovyze/Open-Source-Support/01 InfoWorks ICM/01 Ruby/01 InfoWorks/0070 - Create selection list from CSV/README.md

 The script will work even if you only have one or two of these files.

 Content in CSV Files: Each of these CSV files should have a list of IDs in a column.
 The column should be named Node ID for Selection List_Nodes.csv, Link ID for Selection List_Links.csv, and Subcatchment ID for Selection List_Subcatchments.csv.
+For links, the IDs should be of format us_node_id.link_suffix.

 ## What The Script Does: